fempar/fempar/README.md

 Please also note that we do not actually know since which commit in `experimental` this is happening, but only that it happens at this one.
 Thus, avoid using these GNU Fortran compiler versions.
 We neither know whether this also happens for GNU compiler version different from the ones above.
 It does NOT happen with 5.4.0.
 **UPDATE**: As pointed out by @principe, the issue disappears with `gfortran` v8.1.0.
-This version can be easily be installed in Ubuntu as:
+This version can easily be installed in Ubuntu as:
 ```
 $ sudo apt-get install gfortran-8
 $ sudo apt-get install g++-8
 ```
 If you do not currently use or do not plan to install the modules environment (see https://gitlab.com/fempar/fempar/wikis/how%20to%20setup%20modules%20environment for details), then one can use this compiler version when configuring FEMPAR as:

 ```
 cmake -DCMAKE_Fortran_COMPILER=gfortran-8 -DCMAKE_C_COMPILER=gcc-8 \